fenixkz/rl_journey/Lesson-3/theory.md

 where $a^*_{t+n}$ is selected using the expected values of the distributions (maintaining the double DQN action selection/evaluation separation).

-### The Remarkable Results
+#### The Remarkable Results

 The results were nothing short of spectacular.
-RAINBOW didn't just incrementally improve upon existing methods—it achieved a massive leap in performance across the Atari benchmark.
+RAINBOW didn't just incrementally improve upon existing methods - it achieved a massive leap in performance across the Atari benchmark.
 More impressively, it demonstrated that these improvements were truly synergistic.
 The full RAINBOW agent significantly outperformed agents using any subset of its components.

 Perhaps most importantly, RAINBOW established a new standard for what deep RL algorithms could achieve.
 It showed that careful engineering and systematic combination of well-understood improvements could lead to dramatic advances in performance.

-### The Legacy of Systematic Improvement
+#### The Legacy of Systematic Improvement

 RAINBOW represents something profound about the field of deep reinforcement learning: **progress often comes not from revolutionary new ideas, but from the careful integration of incremental improvements**.
 Each component of RAINBOW addressed a specific, well-understood limitation: